Please RSVP Responsibly

 Estimated per person costs:

-Please note that the above figures DO NOT include the cost of your airfare.
+Please note that the above figures DO NOT include the cost of daily meals and your airfare.

 Everyone will also have to contribute towards our vehicle rental.
 This usually runs around $80 to $100 per person.
 This amount may change once I know exactly how many participants we have confirmed.